dirtsimple/imposer/README.md

 #### Option Patching

 The `options` property of the specification is an object mapping Wordpress option names to their desired contents.
-If an option is an object in the specification, and a PHP array in the database, the option value in the database is updated using `array_replace_recursive()`, so that the specification need not include *all* of a complex option value's contents.
+If an option is an object in the specification, and a PHP array or object in the database, the option value in the database is recursively merged, so that the specification need not include *all* of a complex option value's contents.

 ```yaml
 options: